 During 2013 the Board decided to implement its plan to establish a Scholars Network.
 Known as the Industry Leaders Fund Scholars Network (ILFSN), an inaugural meeting was held in April 2013.

 The ILFSN is organised by a committee that has worked to establish strong foundations for the future in a very short time.
 The inaugural Chair for two years until February 2015 was Anthony Kittel.
 Eddie Lane took over from Anthony.
 In February 2017 Kris Lloyd took over from Eddie Lane, Steve Todd step down as Treasurer and became Vice Chair and Marc Allgrove is the new Treasurer.
-The other members of the committee are Kelly Keates, Stephanie Morris, Shane Kelly, Emilio De Stefano, Darren Turner and David Hart.
+The other members of the committee are Kelly Keates, Emilio De Stefano, Darren Turner and David Hart.
+Three members retired in 2018 – Stephanie Morris, Shane Kelly and Steve Todd, with three new Scholars joining the committee – Anne Hinton, David Evans and Andrew Kay.
 ILF Honorary Vice President Richard Colebatch and ILF CEO Geoff Vogt represent the ILF at committee meetings, which are held three times a year.

 The ILFSN holds two cocktail functions each year with a keynote speaker, and member networking opportunities.
 High quality speakers such as Nigel Smart, the COO of the Adelaide Football Club; John Kain, the chairman of Blue Sky Alternative Investments Ltd, capitalised at $350m; Rear Admiral the Honourable Kevin Scarce AC CSC RAN (Rtd), Royal Commissioner for the Nuclear Fuel Cycle Royal Commission; Andrew Downs managing director of Sage Group Holdings; Paul Crawford joint managing director of the CMV Group; Bob Kennedy, professional company director and many more have addressed ILFSN functions.
 At these cocktail functions members have been able to compare notes about their courses, the resultant learning, and more importantly their current business experiences and conditions more generally.